 This course equips you with the ability to tackle the challenges you may meet in a performing arts career.
-You’ll gain the performing techniques to succeed in the pathway that fascinates you most, as well as the confidence to succeed in the arts sector.
+You’ll gain the techniques and understanding to succeed in the pathway that fascinates you most, as well as the confidence to succeed in the arts sector.

 Here are some routes our graduates have pursued:

 The course offers a lot of opportunities for practical work and not just acting – you can learn how to produce, how to direct – so you get a full idea of all the different skills that are involved within the theatrical world.

 Jade Pullman, BA (Hons) Drama and Performance student 2013